lsst-sqre/sqr-016/index.rst

 version strings as ``lsst-build`` sets the *eups* product version based on the most recent git ref that has an *integer* as the first character.

-As consequence of this behavior is that the final git tag **must** be present prior to the production of ``eupspkg``/*eups tag*.
+A consequence of this behavior is that the final git tag **must** be present prior to the production of ``eupspkg``/*eups tag*.

 Build and Publish